pipelinelabo/datalaiq-wiki/distributed/loadbalancer.md

 **Session-Timeout**
 Default Value:	10
 Description:	This parameter sets, in minutes, how long each load balancer session lasts.
-Note that users will not notice when these sessions expire; Gravwell webservers synchronize their user login sessions, so even though the load balancer starts sending requests to a different webserver, they will still work.
+Note that users will not notice when these sessions expire; DatalaiQ webservers synchronize their user login sessions, so even though the load balancer starts sending requests to a different webserver, they will still work.
 The default value should be fine.

 **Datastore**
 Default Value:	(empty)
-Description:	This parameter points to the Gravwell datastore component.
+Description:	This parameter points to the DatalaiQ datastore component.
 It should be a hostname or IP address, e.g. `Datastore=datastore.example.org` or `Datastore=192.168.0.11`.
 If the datastore is listening on a non-standard port (instead of 9405), you may include the port: `Datastore=datastore.example.org:9999`.

 **Control-Secret**
 Default Value:	`ControlSecrets`